-The first VQA proposed was the Variational Quantum Eigensolver (VQE) \cite{peruzzo_variational_2014, mcclean_theory_2016}.
-This algorithm, originally proposed for molecular systems, tries to find the ground-state energy of a given Hamiltonian by variationally minimizing its expectation value with a parametrized quantum circuit.
+The first VQA proposed was the variational quantum eigensolver (VQE) \cite{peruzzo_variational_2014, mcclean_theory_2016}.
+This algorithm, originally proposed for molecular systems, tries to find the ground-state energy of a given Hamiltonian by variationally minimizing its expectation value with a parameterized quantum circuit.
 The cost function of this algorithm is the expected value of the model Hamiltonian.
-The variational principle states that this value is an upper bound of the ground state energy, so everything reduces to minimize this value by fine-tuning the parameters of the circuit.
-There are different methods to design both the initial state and the quantum circuit ansatz when the model is a molecule \cite{mcclean_compact_2015,cao_quantum_2019,yordanov_efficient_2020}, an integrable condensed matter model \cite{kraus_compressed_2011,hebenstreit_compressed_2017, schmoll_kitaev_2017,verstraete_quantum_2009,cervera-lierta_exact_2018,montanaro_compressed_2020} or a more general computational problem \cite{QAOA}.
-However, there is not a general approach for other kinds of Hamiltonians.
-Even in quantum-chemistry, where good heuristics about circuit construction and initialization are known, layer-wise extension of the circuits can lead to similar initialization problems ~\cite{lee2018generalized}.
+The variational principle states that this value is an upper bound on the ground-state energy, and so everything reduces to minimizing this value by fine-tuning the parameters of the circuit.
+There are different methods to design both the initial state and the quantum circuit ansatz when the model is a molecule \cite{mcclean_compact_2015,Romero2018,cao_quantum_2019, yordanov_efficient_2020}, an integrable condensed-matter model \cite{kraus_compressed_2011,hebenstreit_compressed_2017, schmoll_kitaev_2017,verstraete_quantum_2009,cervera-lierta_exact_2018,montanaro_compressed_2020}, or a more general computational problem \cite{QAOA}.
+However, there is not a general approach for other kinds of Hamiltonian.
+Even in quantum chemistry, where good heuristics for circuit construction and initialization are known, layerwise extension of the circuits can lead to similar initialization problems \cite{lee2018generalized}.